Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 41
-## 41] There are two files in this directory, ps-ef1 and ps-ef2.
+> There are two files in this directory, ps-ef1 and ps-ef2.
 Print the contents of both files sorted by PID and delete repeated lines.

 ```
 cat ps-* | sort -k2 -n | uniq